 Purpose | Used for addressing day-to-day operational expenses, managing working capital, and covering short-term obligations.
 Suited for situations where quick access to funds is essential, such as seasonal variations or unexpected expenses. | Employed for funding projects, expansions, equipment purchases, or capital investments that require a more extended repayment period than short-term options.
 Provides businesses with flexibility to address medium-range financial needs efficiently. |

-Risk and Cost: | Generally associated with lower interest rates but may incur higher costs due to frequent renewals and refinancing.
+Risk and Cost | Generally associated with lower interest rates but may incur higher costs due to frequent renewals and refinancing.
 Subject to market fluctuations and refinancing risks. | Involves higher interest rates compared to short-term financing but provides stability and predictability in terms of interest payments.
 Lower refinancing risks and exposure to short-term market volatility. |

 Summing the matter up, short-term credit is designed for short-run purposes that are required immediately and need repaying in a shorter time frame than is appropriate for medium-term finance.
 This type of financing helps companies cover the middle part linking short- and long-term periods Which one to choose depends on the kind of financial problem needed by the business, the company’s strategies, as well as attitude toward risk.